 Think of the Scaled Agile Framework as a blueprint for an enterprise system.

-What does the Scaled Agile Framework have to offer?
+What does the Scaled Agile Framework (SAFe) have to offer?

 Having this blueprint means we can get to better quality faster and make the appropriate cultural shifts that are required.
 It helps you map the traditional roles within the organization to the new ones required for Agile Transformation.
 It essentially outlines a path to a continuously improving empirical system which, by the way, is what Agile is all about.